Romarionijim/AutomationProject/README.md

 # Java Selenium Automation Project

-* This is an automation project developed in Java using Selenium for UI test automation
+* This is an automation project developed in Java using Selenium for UI end to end automation tests

 * The infra was developed on the automation practice website, the website is made for UI test automation practice, it is a demo e-commerce website that is challenging and good for people to practice automation on it.